 IA skills are are also necessary for interactive applications – providing the structure, workflow, labelling and navigation for a system.

 Information architecture activities are design activities, done toward the beginning of a project.
 Most IA-heavy projects will involve steps like:

 - Elicit or articulate the business goals and context in which the project occurs

-- Analyse content
+- Analyse content and create content models

 - Undertake user research activities (which may include a card sort)